 That’s over 3.5 billion people using smartphones every single day!
 Just take a moment to think about this.
 There are over 3.5 billion people who are a tap away from downloading your app.
 If this doesn’t make you excited, as far as seeing a great opportunity, then I don’t know what will.
 In another view, we can examine what it’s like for a retail store to get exposure.
 The store is stuck at 1 location in one city.
-Unless it’s able to open new stores and be online, it still has a problem with people not able to find them.
+Unless it’s able to open new stores and be online, it still has a problem with people not being able to find them.
 Now for apps they still have a discovery problem, this is where niche apps come into play.
 If your app fills a need it is better positioned as all it takes is a tap away rather than needing to drive to a single located retail store which seems inconvenient.

 The App Store Risks

 If your apps are only available in one app store, or even all the top 5 app stores (iTunes, Mac App Store, Google Play, Amazon, and Microsoft), you are at mercy to them.

 Any policy changes they make, which they do quite often, can either, raise your profits, keep them steady, make app discovery harder, or put you out of business altogether, overnight, most of the time without notice.
 Not to mention some stores require annual fees to have the “privilege” to sell on their app store with of course a 30% cut from each app sale.
 The 30% cut the app stores take can be a bit hefty but for indie app developers like myself, I see it favorable since they are taking care of the app transactions, refunds, and an online marketplace.